diy365-mgos/bthing-shadow/README.md

 # bThings Shadow Library
 ## Overview
 Mongoose-OS library for managing [bThings](https://github.com/diy365-mgos/bthing) states as a single shadow state representation.
 The shadow is a [bVariantDictionary](https://github.com/diy365-mgos/bvar-dic) collecting the states of all registered bThings.
 Each state is added into the dictionary using the bThing ID as key.
+NOTE: private bThings (see [mgos_bthing_make_private()](https://github.com/diy365-mgos/bthing#mgos_bthing_make_private) function) won't be exposed.
 ## Features
 - **Observable** - You can detect when one or more states of the shadow change subscribing to the `MGOS_EV_BTHING_SHADOW_CHANGED` event.
 - **Optimized** - You can enable the shadow optimization to prevent the `MGOS_EV_BTHING_SHADOW_CHANGED` event to be triggered on every single state change.
 When optimization is active, the library trys to collect as much changes as possible triggering  one single `MGOS_EV_BTHING_SHADOW_CHANGED` event.